Water and effluents / Emission /

 Launched an initiative to understand and reduce water risk

 Although none of the Group’s production bases is currently located in areas with water restriction, we recognize the importance of water resource that is essential for our production activities and launched an initiative to understand and reduce water risk in fiscal 2018.
-As a result, in fiscal 2022, we were able to reduce both water withdrawal and discharge in Japan.
+In fiscal 2023, we worked to obtain appropriate data on water withdrawal and discharge in the Group’s production bases by creating flowcharts of water withdrawal and discharge and establishing a basic structure to obtain such data.
+We will continue our efforts to further reduce water risk and conserve water resources.

 (FY) Bando Chemical Industries Domestic consolidated production subsidiaries Overseas consolidated production subsidiaries Bando Chemical Industries and consolidated production subsidiaries